peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

 * `numPoints` (Type: number)<br>Number of points to return.
 * `flatness` (Type: number) (optional)<br>When curves and arcs are decomposed to line segments for the purpose of calculating their length, the segments will be close to the true path of the curve by this value, given in units.
-If null or omitted, default is 1.
+If null, undefined, or omitted, default is 1.

 #### Return Value